-About Our Programs
+About our Programs

-After school services are provided free of charge and include homework help, targeted tutoring, educational enhancement, recreational activities, and field trips through the academic year with a full-time program in the summer weeks.
+After school services are provided free of charge and include homework help, targeted tutoring, educational enhancement, recreational activities, and field trips throughout the academic year with a full-time program in the summer weeks.

 The City of Apalachicola 21st Century Community Learning Centers:

 ABC Community Learning Center - 98 12th Street

 Afterschool: Monday - Friday from 3:05 - 6:05.

 CMC Community Learning Center - 1 Shark Blvd.

 Afterschool: Monday - Friday from 3:30 - 6:30 and Saturday 10 - 2.

 Site Coordinator - Barbara Lewis (850-323-2304)